 How we investigate

-The Sit Down: When we initially get there, we sit down with you and go over the information previously collected during our phone interview.
+The Sit Down: We will go over the information previously collected from you, during our phone interview.
 We will be pulling information from the PIQ.
-We review your answers and ask you if there have been any changes or increases/decreases in activity.
+We review your answers and ask if there have been any changes or increases/decreases in activity.
 While we are there to try to find evidence, our primary job is to try to debunk.
 We will be looking closely for things that could be a natural occurrence.

 We will then get the original "Consent to investigate" form from you, that was previously mailed to you.
 You keep the copy.